 The purpose of this study was to describe the benefits (personal enrichment) of online support to women diagnosed with gynecologic cancers or pre-cancers.
-The study consisted of 379 members of an online support group for women with gynecologic cancers and pre-cancers.
+The study consisted of a population of 472, with a total participation of 379 (80%) members of an online support group for women with gynecologic cancers and pre-cancers.
 The findings suggested that although these members were demographically different and were experiencing a variety of gynecologic cancers and pre-cancers, they were very cohesive in their wants and needs from online support.
 Conclusions and recommendations based on the findings in this study indicated that online support is a positive addition to the lives of the women dealing with cancers and pre-cancers and that more in-depth studies should be conducted and the information disseminated to cancer patients.

-Keywords: Online support groups, support groups, perceptions regarding online support, gynecologic cancers and pre-cancers
+Keywords: Online support groups, perceptions regarding online support, women with cancer